 - Bond University Administrative Law Clinic - a student clinic focused on providing direct legal services to disadvantaged people seeking assistance in challenging government decisions.

 - Griffith University Social Justice Lawyering Clinic - a clinic of senior law students who undertake initial research and assessment of applications for public interest referral.
 Students also assist with QPILCH projects.

 - University of Queensland Public Interest Research Clinic - Through the PIRC, students examine issues such as knowledge management, legal training, plain English writing and socio-legal research skills.
 They are required to undertake a topical group project and present a seminar.

 - Queensland University of Technology Access to Justice Clinic - A QUT Law clinic of 6 students who assess applications for assistance from our Public Interest Referral Service and QLS and Bar Referral Services.

 QPILCH employs about 12 volunteer students each semester.
 There is an application process as we do not have enough seats to match demand.
 Volunteers are normally in the ultimate or penultimate year of studying law.
 We call for applications around week 12 of the preceding semester.
 If you would like to volunteer, check our website around that time.

-Most student volunteers help QPILCH's Referral Service to assess applications for pro bono legal assistance.
+Most student volunteers help QPILCH's Referral Services to assess applications for pro bono legal assistance.
 This can involve any area of civil law but not family or criminal law.
 We do not see clients in person but you will assess their legal case, draft advice, and probably speak to clients over the phone.